By Tyler Braun

 It would be difficult to overstate the importance of Walt Disney in my life.
-There are the obvious reasons, of course: without Walt there are no Disney movies or parks, both a huge part of my life, without Walt I wouldn’t be writing this blog right now, I never would have met Bob or Tim or any other Loopers out there.
+There are the obvious reasons, of course: without Walt there are no Disney movies or parks, both a huge part of my life.
 The case could even be made that without Walt, I never would have met my fiancé, Jessica, as we met performing in Aladdin the Musical on stage.
 It’s not these large examples about which I’m writing, however.
 I’m writing about how Walt is an influence in my daily life.
 The life he led and the examples he set are great motivators of my actions.
 In this series I hope to explore these virtues in depth and perhaps give light to how many of us could benefit from leading a life more like Walt.
 Walt was not perfect, but his drive and passion for everything in life is a great model on which to pull from when we examine our own lives.
 In looking at the life of Walt, it’s incredible to think of what he accomplished in only sixty-five years.
 Now not all of us need to create giant empires and leave our names and legacies to the ages, but the precedent set by Walt should be a standard by which we all strive.
 In each post in this series I will highlight one virtue Walt exemplified and a story from his life that illustrates this virtue.
 In turn I will then discuss ways to interweave these virtues into our daily lives.

 Endurance in Walt’s Life